Parks and Recreation

 Please follow the same rules that apply to all the school fields/facilities.
 The two main points are that they are closed to the pubic during school hours and no pets are allowed at any time except for trained service animals.

 The tennis courts are generally open to the public from 7am-9pm, except when school is in session.
-We are still working on the lighting system so they may not work just yet.

 Please report any issues with the field or restrooms to Parks and Recreation at 205-802-3877 or minesl@mtnbrook.org.